 John Baldwin married Mary Scott (a “Collyweston Girl”) and moved to the village in 1969.
 He immediately got involved with the community despite being a “newcomer”.
 In his early time he served on the Playgroup committee, the School Governors as well as 14 years on the Parish Council.
 After going to college he worked for 19 years on the family farm at Barholm.
 He then, together with his brother- in-law, set up an engineering company in Collyweston which later expanded into Corby.
 John retired at the age of 59 looking forward to spending time at his first love, the countryside.
 He’d completed both Wainwright’s Coast to Coast (199 miles) and the Pennine Way (268 miles) and was looking to other challenges when he was diagnosed with Parkinson’s Disease.
 Although a blow, this has not stopped him completely; on “good days” he still walks with friends and the Collyweston Ramblers.
 John is a member of Collyweston Historical and Preservation Society, chairman of the Stamford Parkinson’s Support Group, and a Rotarian.
 He realises development is required in the village but believes locals should have more influence on how that takes place.

 * Key responsibilities: Playing Field Association trustee * assists with Cemetery admin * Planning applications

-There are 2 new councillors, Christopher Close and William Hancox, whose details will be added here soon.
+There are 2 other councillors, William Hancox and David Wrynn, whose details will be added here soon.